Slopaganda = Slop + Propaganda.

 Narrative 1: Nonstop slop flood wears down our ability to separate fact from fiction.

 Reality Check: Sure but this happened well before AI.
-As I highlighted in my two part blog posts entitled “Why Is It So Hard To Spot Fake News?”
-(Part 1 and Part 2) published well before ChatGPT was a glint in Sam Altman’s eyes, readers have always gravitated towards sources that reinforced their longheld beliefs, preconceived notions, and preexisting biases.
-They will continue to do that with slopaganda: She who believes in Trumpisms will believe it whether it’s generated by Trump or AI.
+Years before ChatGPT was a glint in Sam Altman’s eyes, I published a blog post entitled “Why Is It So Hard To Spot Fake News?”.
+In these two part posts (Part 1 and Part 2), I gave many examples showing that readers gravitate towards news sources that reinforced their longheld beliefs, preconceived notions, and preexisting biases.

 Narrative 2: Real journalism gets buried under mountains of AI-generated trash.

 Reality Check: “Real journalism” comprises sourcing news from “unnamed sources”.
-To be honest, this playbook was always dubious.
-Just that the common man or woman (or “J6P” for Joe Six Pack or Jane Six Pack) had no other alternative – until social media came along.
+To be honest, this playbook was always dubious since it never passed the verifiability test.
+Just that the common man or woman (or “J6P” for Joe Six Pack or Jane Six Pack) had no other alternative.

 Alt-Media via socials, podcasts, and newsletters has exposed the shortcomings of the MSM playbook and provided an alternative.
 When I can directly read what Elon says, why do I need a “real journalist” to be the gatekeeper?